 They meet all the requirements of a good shoe for athlete’s foot—they let your toes breathe, keep your feet dry, and prevent the sort of damp, dark conditions that fungi like.
 If weather permits and you aren’t breaking any dress codes, consider letting your toes hang loose until your condition improves.

-And if you’re ever in a communal shower, locker room, or on the deck of a public pool, consider wearing a pair of sandals to lower the likelihood of catching this contagious condition.
+And if you’re ever in a communal shower, locker room, or on the deck of a public pool, consider wearing a pair of sandals or shower shoes to lower the likelihood of catching this contagious condition.

 You can find plenty of sandals and slides that are still comfortable enough to walk around in and stylish enough to pair with any ensemble.